aosabook/500lines/contingent/chapter.rst

 Caching Consequences
 ====================

-So far, we have built a system that avoids rebuilding too little: by maintaining a complete consequences graph, Contingent knows every task that is a downstream consequence of the tutorial's source text and can force each affected task to be recomputed.
+So far, we have built a system that avoids rebuilding too little.
+By maintaining a complete consequences graph, Contingent knows every task that is a downstream consequence of the tutorial's source text and can force each affected task to be recomputed.

-Our second challenge, however, is to avoid rebuilding too *much*: we want to avoid rebuilding all the documents if ``tutorial.txt`` is touched but its title has not changed, since we know that the tutorial's body has no effect on the other documents.
+Our second challenge, however, is to avoid rebuilding too much.
+We want to avoid rebuilding all the documents if ``tutorial.txt`` is touched but its title has not changed, since we know that the tutorial's body has no effect on the other documents.

-How?
-Caching, my boy, caching!
+The solution is caching.

-First, though, we need to be more precise about what we mean.
+First, though, we need a way to compare a task’s current output with the value produced by the previous run.
-That is, we need to express the idea
-“``tutorial.txt`` is touched but its title has not changed” in terms of Contingent's model concepts of tasks, values, and consequences.
-What we need is a way to compare a task's output with the value produced by the previous run: we say that a task has changed if its current value is different from the value it produced last time.
+We say that a task has *changed* if its new return value is different from the value it produced last time.
-For example, the current value of this task is:
+For example, the current value of the tutorial title is:

 >>> title_of('tutorial.txt')
 'Beginners Tutorial'

-Suppose you edit ``tutorial.txt``, change both the title and the body content, and save your work to the file system:
+Suppose you edit ``tutorial.txt`` and change both the title and the body content.
+We can simulate this by modifying the value in our ``filesystem`` dict:

 >>> filesystem['tutorial.txt'] = """
 ...
 The Coder Tutorial